coder/coder/docs/admin/groups.md

 # User Groups

-Groups are helpful to define a set of common permissions for a group of users.
+Groups are helpful for defining a set of common permissions for a group of users.
 It can be used with [RBAC](../rbac.md) to have a better access control.

 ## Enabling this feature